 You can check out the crazy Commonwealth Games event I was part of by clicking play below:

-The views over the ocean were brilliant, and we loved the pool area.
+The views over the ocean were brilliant, and we loved the pool area which is a gorgeous saltwater lagoon pool.
 They have buffet breakfast and Citrique was a worthy restaurant to eat in.

 Rising high above Surfers Paradise, with epic views of Surfers Paradise beach or canal/hinterland, are the twin towers of Hilton apartments in one and hotel suites in the other.